When you increase eCommerce sales that's great, but it's meaningless if you can't get your products to the customers.

 Order fulfillment is one of the most important parts of eCommerce sales and imperative in ensuring customer satisfaction.

-Here are some important eCommerce statistics regarding fulfillment:
+Here are some important eCommerce trends regarding fulfillment:

 - More than 90% of consumers have not purchased a product due to a lack of free shipping at least once.
 This is particularly true of recurring shipments like a coffee bean subscription.